pzim-devdata/tahoma/README.md

 # Create a PATH to tahoma :

-If you have installed tahoma without the `sudo` command you will need to create a PATH for starting tahoma with the `tahoma` command.
+On Linux, if you have installed tahoma without the `sudo` command you will need to create a PATH for starting tahoma with the `tahoma` command.

 Indead, to be able to run tahoma directly in the terminal, without going to the source package, you should add the tahoma's folder to the PATH :

-On Linux, it can be permanently done by executing : `sudo gedit ~/.bashrc` and adding, at the end of the document, this line :
+It can be permanently done by executing : `sudo gedit ~/.bashrc` and adding, at the end of the document, this line :

 `export PATH=$PATH:/place/of/the/folder/tahoma`